 10. AAAA (“Assiduously Avoid Acronyms, Asshole”).
 “NGSCB” may mean “Next-Generation Secure Computing Base,” to you, but does your Dom know that?

 11. Think twice before choosing tricky proper names (for example, names of towns such as Unalakleet, Alaska or Prem Nagar, India and especially those vowel-deficient designations of Welsh villages such as Cwmtwrch).
 A good rule of thumb(screw) is – if you can’t grunt the safe word intelligibly with a gag in your mouth, then it’s not really safe, is it?

 12. Employing disparaging terminology, say something on the line of “Is that the best you can do, Mistress?” and “You’re such a wuss, Master,” is just asking for trouble (aka the adding injury to insult phenomenon).3 And, “You hit like a girl” adds a layer of gender related cultural confusion that will seldom work to your benefit.

 13. Some words and terms just don’t fit the context.
 For example,

 - “Bernoulli’s Principle”

-- Any phrase which includes the words “butterfly” or “unicorn”
+- Any phrase that includes “butterfly” or “unicorn”

-- Any words in the form of a rhyming couplet
+- Any words arranged in the form of a rhyming couplet

 - Almost all scripture from the New Testament (yes, even the modern translations)